rakss17/simple-redirect/README.md

 When a user creates an account, an email is sent which redirects to the link below https://lemeow125.github.io/simple-redirect/#/redirect/stude/activation/MUID/12asdSDFGSDTSDFG

-The link above when clicked will another link
+The link above when clicked will open another link

 stude://activation/MUID/12asdSDFGSDTSDFG